Raccoons dig through your trash, destroy your lawn and garden, and transmit diseases that can be dangerous for your family and pets.

 When raccoons spend time on your roof, they can damage your shingles or roofing material, enter chimneys and vents (causing dangerous fire hazards), and more.

 Here are a few smart ways to get rid of them:

 - Trim the trees, vines, and landscaping around your home to decrease “bridges” onto your roof.

-- Eliminate food sources that raccoons may be coming back to, including trash, compost, pet food, and birdseed.
+- Eliminate food sources, including trash, compost, pet food, and birdseed.

 - Place metal sheeting around the edge of your roof, as well as the bases of the trees on your property.
 This will deter raccoons without hurting other animals, like your outdoor cats.